raspberrypilearning/scratch3-add-sound/en/step_1.md

 ![The Sounds tab open in the Scratch editor.](images/sound-tab.png)

 Scratch has a library of sounds that you can add to your sprites.
-Click on the **Choose a Sound** icon to see all the sounds:
+Click on the **Choose a Sound** icon to see all the sounds in the Sound Library:

 ![The 'Choose a Sound' icon highlighted.](images/choose-a-sound-button.png)